 Design more engaging creative

 In addition to reaching the right readers, you also have to craft the right message that will convince those readers to click on your ad.
 You only have a small amount of space in your ad to make a case for a book, so use it wisely!
-Here are a few tips for designing your ads:
+Here are a few tips for designing engaging ads:

-4. Keep it simple and legible.
+7. Keep it simple and legible

 A cluttered ad with too many elements can look unprofessional and distract from your message, so make sure your ad design is clean and your blurb is easy to read.